Organization Dashboard (Beta)

 The Output Breakdown graph categorizes engineering output based on the type of contribution, providing a detailed view of how work is distributed.
 The four key contribution types are:

-• Added – New functionality introduced to the codebase.
+- Added – New functionality introduced to the codebase.

-• Removed – Functionality that has been deleted.
+- Removed – Functionality that has been deleted.

-• Reworked – Changes made within 3 weeks of the original release.
+- Reworked – Changes made within 3 weeks of the original release.

-• Refactored – Changes made after 3 weeks of the original release.
+- Refactored – Changes made after 3 weeks of the original release.

 This breakdown helps teams analyze development patterns, track the balance between innovation and maintenance, and identify trends in engineering effort over time.
+For better understanding of Output Breakdown measurement, the graph includes color-coded indicators that show the organization’s productivity levels during the selected time period, ranging from low to normal and excellent.
+Please note that the normal and excellent ranges vary depending on the team size.

-Team Monthly Average Output Breakdown
+Monthly Contributor Average Output per Team

 Overview: This bar chart displays the monthly average engineering output per team, categorized by contribution type.
 Output is averaged per contributor, allowing for direct comparison across teams of different sizes.

-• Added – New functionality introduced.
+- Added – New functionality introduced.

-• Removed – Functionality that has been deleted.
+- Removed – Functionality that has been deleted.

-• Reworked – Changes made within 3 weeks of release.
+- Reworked – Changes made within 3 weeks of release.

-• Refactored – Changes made after 3 weeks of release.
+- Refactored – Changes made after 3 weeks of release.

 Output values are averaged per contributor, enabling direct comparisons across teams of different sizes.
 This graph helps assess productivity trends, team efficiency, and the distribution of engineering efforts.

-Waste Ratio
+Waste Rate

 This chart helps identify inefficiencies and areas for improvement in the development process.

-Team Waste Ratio
+Team Waste Rate

 Overview: This bar chart displays the Waste Ratio per team, showing the proportion of output that has been removed, reworked, or refactored.
 A lower value indicates more efficient output, with values not falling below 1.